simpson-lab/jgr-co2-flux/metadata-code.md

 	old models wanted
 b. `eachlake-gamplots-lagged.R`: plots paper figures from regression models, and summary plot

-9: sensitivity analyses for CO2 flux:
+9: Sensitivity analyses for CO2 flux:
 ==============================================

 a. `sensitivity.R`: requires regvars and fluxes, and function gasExchangeSensitivity; computes sensitivity analysis and saves plots and objects